Canadian international merchandise trade

 Readers interested in this upcoming change can find more detailed information on our website page dedicated to classification consultation and notification.

-Imports from the United States rose 3.1% to $23.6 billion in July.
-Exports were up 2.1% to $27.0 billion.
-Canada's trade surplus with the United States went from $3.5 billion in June to $3.4 billion in July.
+Exports to the United States declined 2.4% to $26.5 billion in June, while imports fell 2.3% to $22.8 billion.
+Canada's trade surplus with the United States went from $3.7 billion in May to $3.6 billion in June.

 Note: In general, merchandise trade data are revised on an ongoing basis for each month of the current year.
 Current year revisions are reflected in both the customs and balance of payments (BOP) based data.
 The previous year's customs data are revised with the release of the January and February reference months as well as on a quarterly basis.
 The previous two years of customs based data are revised annually and are released in February with the December reference month.
 The previous year's BOP based data are revised with the release of the January, February and March reference months.
 Revisions to BOP based data for the previous three years are released annually in June with the April reference month.

 Factors influencing revisions include late receipt of import and export documentation, incorrect information on customs forms, replacement of estimates produced for the energy sector with actual figures, changes in classification of merchandise based on more current information, and changes to seasonal adjustment factors.